-East Campus residents in Giles, Pegram, Southgate and Trinity as well as West Campus residents in Craven Quad, Crowell Quad, Hollows A and Hollows B have wireless Passport 1000 locks with a PIN pad on their bedroom doors.
+East Campus residents in East House, Giles, Pegram, Southgate and Trinity as well as West Campus residents in Craven Quad, Crowell Quad, Hollows A and Hollows B have wireless Passport 1000 locks with a PIN pad on their bedroom doors.
 These locks require a DukeCard PIN in addition to your DukeCard or mobile credential.
 Hollows A & B suites are equipped with Passport 1000 wireless locks on the suite's entry door and IN120 wireless locks on all bedroom doors.
 The IN120 lock do not have a PIN pad or require a PIN.

 How to Use and Troubleshoot Your Wireless Lock